This program describes the procedures and methods for the management of medical, biohazard or pharmaceutical wastes.

 Sharps wastes are collected at the point of generation in "no cut" rigid walled, puncture resistant single use containers.

 Medical Waste – Rigid containers with lids are used to transport Medical Waste to one of the approved Medical Waste Storage Areas.
-The biohazard bag is removed from the container and tied closed.
+The biohazard bag is removed from the container and tied with a gooseneck knot.
 The container is cleaned and sanitized if necessary, lined with a new red biohazard bag and returned to service.

 Sharps containers –Full Sharps containers are closed securely and transported to one of the approved medical waste storage areas.